Ciphercrypt/Ciphercrypt/README.md

 <hr/>

-I am programming freak from Pune who makes computers and people go crazy .I work on  **💻⎈🐳 Full stack dev,  📱 Android  🌐 CP**  and .
+I am programming freak from Pune who makes computers and people go crazy .I work on  💻Full stack dev,📱 Android , machine learning and ..

-* 🧐   Interested in full stack.
-Recent focus on Android .
 * 🎓   Studying in penultimate year of bachelors of computer engineering at VJTI,Mumbai.
-* 🌱   Currently learning Flutter, Kotlin, advanced DBMS & Philosophy.
+* 🌱   Currently learning Flutter,ML,advanced DBMS & Philosophy.
+* 🧐   Competitive Programming,sometimes...😒
 * 📈   Fond of finances and equity market  .
 * 💻   Programming and Reddit,all day , every day.